Sticky rice and palm sugar cake

 Turn the cake out onto a board.
 Using a wet knife as the cake will be sticky, cut into 4 x 4cm pieces, then serve.
 Sticky rice and palm sugar cake is best eaten on the day it’s made.

-Recipe and image from the East Culinary Adventures in southeast Asia by Leanne Kitchen and Antony Suvalko (Published by Hardie Grant).
+This is an edited extract from from East Culinary Adventures in Southeast Asia by Leanne Kitchen and Antony Suvalko (Published by Hardie Grant).

 Previous